ewansetin/Sentiment-analysis-machine-learning-model/README.md

 ### Feature Extraction

-Feature extraction transforms text into numeric representations for the models.
-Techniques like TF-IDF, Bag-of-Words (BoW), N-grams, or word embeddings are common.
-For this project, BoW was used to avoid introducing biases across classifiers, while keeping the preprocessing consistent.
+Feature extraction transforms processed text into numeric representations suitable for machine learning algorithms.
+Common techniques include TF-IDF, Bag-of-Words (BoW), N-grams, and word embeddings.
+This project employs Bag-of-Words to maintain consistency across classifiers while avoiding algorithm-specific biases.

-### Classification Models
+### Classification Models Selection

-To fairly evaluate both approaches, we selected two probabilistic classifiers (Naive Bayes, Logistic Regression) and two non-probabilistic classifiers (Random Forest, SVM).
-These were chosen based on their strong performance in prior research, prevalence in sentiment analysis tasks, and compatibility with reviews-based datasets.
+To ensure fair evaluation across both approaches, the project implements two probabilistic classifiers (Multinomial Naive Bayes, Logistic Regression) and two non-probabilistic classifiers (Random Forest, Support Vector Machine).
+These algorithms were selected based on their demonstrated performance in prior research, prevalence in sentiment analysis applications, and compatibility with review-based datasets.

 ### Model Evaluation

-Models were assessed using accuracy, precision, recall, F1-score, and confusion matrices.
-Additional validation included cross-validation and testing on unseen or external data to ensure robust comparisons.
-This framework allows conclusions about the effectiveness of probabilistic vs. non-probabilistic approaches in AI-driven sentiment analysis.
+Model assessment employs multiple metrics including accuracy, precision, recall, F1-score, and confusion matrices.
+Additional validation techniques include cross-validation and testing on unseen external datasets to ensure robust performance comparisons.
+This comprehensive framework enables meaningful conclusions about the relative effectiveness of probabilistic versus non-probabilistic approaches in AI-driven sentiment analysis.

 ![Screenshot](/assets/Images/SApipeline.png)

 ### Privacy and Ethical Considerations

-Working with real user data requires strict attention to privacy, data protection, and ethics.
-In the UK, the Data Protection Act 2018 (which implements GDPR) sets key rules: data must be collected lawfully and transparently, used only for explicit purposes, stored securely, and kept no longer than necessary.
+Working with real user-generated data requires strict adherence to privacy, data protection, and ethical guidelines.
+In the UK, the Data Protection Act 2018 (implementing GDPR) establishes key requirements: data must be collected lawfully and transparently, used only for explicit purposes, stored securely, and retained no longer than necessary.

-For this project, only the essential data—text reviews and ratings—was collected.
-No personal identifiers were stored, and all data was held securely on an external drive and deleted after the research concluded.

-We also respected each data source’s Terms of Service.
-For example, platforms like Facebook prohibit automated scraping without permission.
-All data gathering methods followed these requirements to ensure the project remained compliant and ethical.
+This project collected only essential data—text reviews and associated ratings—without storing personal identifiers.
+All data was maintained securely on external storage and deleted upon research completion.
+The implementation also respected each data source's Terms of Service, ensuring all data gathering methods remained compliant and ethical.

 ## How I implemented it

-### Software and Hardware
+### Software and Hardware Environment
-The sentiment analysis pipeline was implemented in **Jupyter Notebook**.
-We recommend using a similar environment to run the notebook and CSV files.
+The sentiment analysis pipeline was implemented using Jupyter Notebook in a Python environment.
+The following hardware configuration supported the development and testing process:

-**Hardware used:**

 | Component | Specification |
 | --- | --- |